Fiware/showcase.gsma.dataModels/PointOfInteraction/SmartSpot/doc/spec.md

 Smart Spots are devices which provide the technology to allow users to interact (suggestions mailbox, co-creation, …) or to obtain extra information (tourism, infotainment, …).
 The data model contains resources to configure the interaction service such as the broadcasted URL (probably will be a shortened url), the interval between broadcasts (frequency), the availability of the service, transmission power in function of the area to cover, etc.

+In addition to the presented data model, this entity inherits the Device data model.
+This means that by hierarchy, the SmartSpot entity is a child or specialization of a Device.

-These resources (except the references to other entities) are mapped from a real device.
+These resources (except references to other entities) are mapped from a real device.
 For that reason, the changes in any of the values of this entity will modify the value in the real device.

 ## Data Model